bryso7/brysonkeyes/README.md

 **The solution:** a single, permanent text field served as a minimal web page the Kobo's limited browser can actually handle.
 Pair a keyboard, open the page, and the e-reader becomes a typewriter.
 I photograph finished notes with my phone to track my note-taking over time.
+The photos of the Kobo screen (I use my iPhone's built-in OCR if I want to copy text) keeps me enjoying the design of the process & device.

 ## Design constraints